Experimental AI framework Vx2Text generates video captions using inferences from audio and text

 In the case of Vx2Text, “modality-specific” classifiers convert semantic signals from videos, text, or audio into a common semantic language space.
 This enables language models to directly interpret multimodal data, opening up the possibility of carrying out multimodal fusion — i.e., combining signals to bolster classification — by means of powerful language models like Google’s T5.
 A generative text decoder within Vx2Text transforms multimodal features computed by an encoder into text, making the framework suitable for generating natural language responses.

 “Not only is such a design much simpler but it also leads to better performance compared to prior approaches,” the researchers wrote in a paper describing their work.
-Helpfully, they add, it also does away with the need to design specialized algorithms or resort to alternative approaches to combine the signals.
+Helpfully, it also does away with the need to design specialized algorithms or resort to alternative approaches to combine the signals, they added.

 In experiments, the researchers show that Vx2Text generates “realistic” natural text for both audio-visual “scene-aware” dialog and video captioning.
 Although the researchers provided the model with context in the form of dialog histories and speech transcripts, they note that the generated text includes information from non-text modalities, for example references to actions like helping someone to get up or answering a telephone.

 Vx2Text has applications in the enterprise, where it could be used to caption recorded or streamed videos for accessibility purposes.
-Alternatively, the framework (or something like it) could find its way into video sharing platforms like YouTube and Vimeo, which rely on captioning among other signals to improve the relevancy of search results.
+Alternatively, the framework (or something like it) could find its way into video sharing platforms like YouTube and Vimeo, which rely on captioning, among other signals, to improve the relevancy of search results.

 “Our approach hinges on the idea of mapping all modalities into a semantic language space in order to enable the direct application of transformer networks, which have been shown to be highly effective at modeling language problems,” the researchers wrote.
 “This renders our entire model trainable end-to-end.”